Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: Remarks about tuning the disorder distribution

 \section{Remarks about tuning the disorder distribution}

 As discussed in section \ref{numsimideas}, one might be able to look for the SUSY fixed point in numerical simulations of the RFIM, by tuning the disorder distribution within a family depending on more than one parameter.
-Here we discuss some ideas about what parameter to tune, to set the relevant operator to 0, assuming for simplicity that a single perturbation has turned relevant, the one corresponding to the leader $(\chi^2)^2$ and $\omega \chi^3$ being the immediate follower.
+Here we discuss some ideas about what parameter to tune, to set the relevant operator to 0, assuming for simplicity that a single perturbation has turned relevant, the one corresponding to the susy-null leader $(\chi^2)^2$.
 This discussion is meant as schematic and non-rigorous.

-Our starting point is the analysis of Br{\'e}zin-De Dominicis ({\cite{Brezin-1998}}, Section 1) who used the the Hubbard-Stratonovich identity to rewrite an Ising spin system in terms of a scalar field.
+Our starting point is the analysis of Br{\'e}zin-De Dominicis ({\cite{Brezin-1998}}, Section 1) who used the Hubbard-Stratonovich identity to rewrite an Ising spin system in terms of a scalar field.
 Introducing replicas and integrating out the disorder, they arrived at the system of $n$ scalar fields on the lattice with the $S_n$-invariant potential ({\cite{Brezin-1998}}, Eq.~(1.9))

 where $\sigma_k = \sum_{i = 1}^n \phi_i^k$ \ as in section \ref{Snsinglets}, and the quantities $\tau_p$ are defined as

 Now let us refer to the toy model RG analysis in App. \ref{sec:Toy}.
 We can express the quartic part of the potential in terms of eigenperturbations given in Table \ref{Tab:Toy5}: $\mathcal{O}_1 = \s_4$, $\mathcal{O}_2 = \s_1^4$, $\mathcal{O}_3 = \s_1 \s_2^2$, $\mathcal{O}_4 = \s_2^2 + 2 \s_1 \s_3$ and $\mathcal{O}_5 = \s_2^2 - \frac{4}{3} \s_1 \s_3$: $V = \sum_{a = 1}^5 c_a \mathcal{O}_a$.
 We are particularly interested in the coefficient of $\mathcal{O}_5$, which comes out equal: